 For a 3D geometry, the terminology that is most commonly used is that a volume enclosed by surfaces forms a solid, an area enclosed by edges forms a surface, and a curve enclosed by points forms a curve or line.
-The COMSOL terminology for geometry similarly follows this: For a 3D geometry, a volume enclosed by surfaces forms a domain, an area enclosed by edges forms a boundary, and a curve enclosed by points forms an edge.
+The COMSOL terminology for geometry similarly follows this: For a 3D geometry, a solid volume enclosed by surfaces forms a domain, a surface area enclosed by edges forms a boundary, and a curve enclosed by points forms an edge.
 This is visualized in the table below for clarity, using an example of a viscoelastic damper.
 The generally used terms along with the appropriate COMSOL naming convention for the part of geometry highlighted in blue is outlined:

 |Solid (Volume)||Surface (Area)||Curve (Length)||Vertex|

 Note that when performing the geometry modeling step in COMSOL Multiphysics®, boundaries in 3D are also referred to as faces and points are also referred to as vertices.

 When setting up the physics in COMSOL Multiphysics®, domains, boundaries, edges, and points are referred to as geometric entities; and a geometric object is a collection of geometric entities.
 These concepts are explained further in subsequent sections.

 A geometric object can be of the type solid, surface (3D only), curve, point, or mixed (a mixture of two or more types) and contains entities such as domains, boundaries, edges, and points.
 However, only a solid object can contain domains.
 A surface object, even if the surfaces form a watertight region, does not contain any domains, but can be formed into a solid object using geometry operations.